- D.M.A., Doctor of Musical Arts, Yale School of Music, 2012

 - B.M., Bachelor of Music, Ithaca College, 2006

-Dominick DiOrio is associate professor of music in choral conducting at the Indiana University Jacobs School of Music.
+Dominick DiOrio is professor of music in choral conducting at the Indiana University Jacobs School of Music, where he joined the faculty in 2012.

-A composer and conductor who has won widespread acclaim for his contributions to American music, whether leading an ensemble or crafting a new score, he brings equal passion and determination to his work in vocal and instrumental music.
+DiOrio is an imaginative, enthusiastic, and energetic conductor and composer who has won widespread acclaim for his contributions to American music.
+Whether leading an ensemble or crafting a new score, he brings equal passion and determination to his work in vocal and instrumental music, and he has been recognized with The American Prize in both Choral Composition (2014) and Choral Performance (2019, with NOTUS).